 - Manage the folder's trash

 In an ordered folder, documents are manually sorted.
-So, the orders in which documents are listed in the folder doesn't depend on one of its properties (version, author, etc); you decide where it should be displayed in the list.
+So, the order in which documents are listed in the folder doesn't depend on one of its properties (version, author, etc); you decide where it should be displayed in the list.
 When a document is created, it is added at the end of the list.
 It is not possible to sort documents automatically by clicking on the columns titles in an ordered folder.

 An ordered folder has the same presentation as a regular folder, but it has some additional buttons below the content table: